-AWS EC2 – Get all EC2 instances in all profiles and all regions
+Get all AWS EC2 instances across all profiles and regions

-In this blog I will share one way to get all AWS EC2 instances in all profiles and all regions including instance’s Id, name, state, private & public IPs and other instance information.
+In this blog I will share one way to get all AWS EC2 instances across all profiles and regions including instance’s Id, name, state, private & public IPs and other instance information.
 I will show how to calculate the instance’s name and state (running, stopped, etc.) The result can be displayed or saved to a file.

 Other blogs I wrote that may interest you: